autowarefoundation/autoware.universe/tools/reaction_analyzer/README.md

 ## Description

-The main purpose of the reaction analyzer package is measuring reaction times of the nodes by listening the pre-determined topics.
-It can be used for measuring the reaction time of the perception pipeline, planning pipeline, and control pipeline.
+The main purpose of the reaction analyzer package is to measure the reaction times of various nodes within a ROS-based autonomous driving simulation environment by subscribing to pre-determined topics.
+This tool is particularly useful for evaluating the performance of perception, planning, and control pipelines in response to dynamic changes in the environment, such as sudden obstacles.
 To be able to measure both control outputs and perception outputs, it was necessary to divide the node into two running_mode: `planning_control` and `perception_planning`.

 ![ReactionAnalyzerDesign.png](media%2FReactionAnalyzerDesign.png)